nemui/nemui.github.io/content/blog/2021/2021-04-21-jekyll-to-zola/index.md

 The rest was just copying `slim.css` from `themes/slim/sass/` to `sass/` and changing what I needed.

 ## What's next?
 I have been toying with an idea of adding a comment section.
 Something suitable for a static website while being less intrusive than [Disqus](https://disqus.com/).
 Perhaps [Isso](https://posativ.org/isso/)?
-Seems like fiddling with a blog is at least just as fun as writing it.
+Seems like fiddling with a blog is at least as fun as writing it.